Share your super

 - Having up to 85% of your own concessional contributions (such as salary sacrificed contributions) put into your partner’s account.

-You can split your contributions if your partner is under 65 and still working.
-If your partner has retired she/he needs to be under the age for accessing super (known as ‘preservation age’).
+You can split your contributions if your partner is either under the age for accessing super (known as ‘preservation age’) or aged between the preservation age and age 65, while still working.

 Can anyone do it?